CAPE ASSIST

 -

-All drugs will affect a person’s judgment, ability to form new memories, learning, reaction time, impulse control, and decision-making.
-Drugs are especially harmful to young people because the brain of a young person is not fully developed until the age of 25 years old.
+All drugs will affect a person’s judgement, ability to form new memories, learning, reaction time, impulse control, and decision-making.

 -